Dan Haifley: Career

-Haifley wrote the column "Our Ocean Backyard" for the Santa Cruz Sentinel newspaper until April, 2019, when Rachel Kippen took over writing duties.
+Haifley wrote the column "Our Ocean Backyard" for the Santa Cruz Sentinel newspaper until April, 2019.
+Today, Tracey Weiss writes the column.
+As of December 2025, Haifley began writing the Ocean Currents column for the Sentinel every two weeks.

 In August 2011, he was given the Ocean Hero award by Save Our Shores.

 According to the book Jack O'Neill: It's Always Summer on the Inside (2011) by Drew Kampion, Haifley – as the program's executive director – has argued the program's position that ocean concepts should be adopted in formal education standards and made more widely available to youth from economically disadvantaged backgrounds.

 After his retirement in 2019, Haifley continued to advocate for the ocean and coast through his advocacy for the creation of Chumash Heritage National Marine Sanctuary, the fight against offshore oil, and raising funds for Monterey Bay National Marine Sanctuary as a board member of the Monterey Bay Chapter of the National Marine Sanctuary Foundation.